Business Resources in Oregon

 The Northeast Oregon Economic Development District helps your business grow, strengthen the community, and develop your non-profit organization.
 The NEOEDD provides business financing and loans, workshops and classes, and even business networking events.

 Oregon’s Procurement Technical Assistance Center offers an assortment of small business assistance services.
 From one-on-one counseling, registration assistance, bid matching services, assistance with SBA certifications, trainings and conferences, among other services, this organization helps your business get started.

 Business Diversity Institute Inc.

 Business Diversity Institute Inc. is a non-profit organization that businesses owned by regional minorities and women, providing various support services for the growth of their business.
 Through various education and training programs, resources, tools, and outreach activities, plus the collaboration between organizations, you can find the assistance you need here.

 Service Corps of Retired Executives as it was previously known, SCORE is now tagged as the Counselors to America’s Small Business.
-SCORE is a not-for-profit organization that assists small businesses become successful.
+SCORE is a not-for-profit organization that assists small businesses to become successful.
 To do this, SCORE has a lineup of assistance services and resources to help your small business succeed.
-Through SCORE’s excellent mentorship program from expert business volunteers, how-to resources, trainings and workshops, and templates and sample documents, you can easily manage through the whole process of starting, operating, and running a small business.
+Through SCORE’s excellent mentorship program from expert business volunteers, how-to resources, training, workshops, and templates and sample documents, you can easily manage through the whole process of starting, operating, and running a small business.

 As a United States government agency, the US Small Business Administration is tasked to provide encompassing support to small businesses and entrepreneurs.
-The entire efforts of the US SBA is summarized as capital, contracts, and consultations.
-The organization has a comprehensive lineup of programs, assistance services, documents, and tools that help achieve their goals from how-to information and resources, funding options and business financing, basics of contracting, online trainings, various business tools to local assistance through SBA’s satellite offices.
+The entire efforts of the US SBA are summarized as capital, contracts, and consultations.
+The organization has a comprehensive lineup of programs, assistance services, documents, and tools that help achieve their goals from how-to information and resources, funding options and business financing, basics of contracting, online training, various business tools to local assistance through SBA’s satellite offices.